We can't think of anything nicer on a summer afternoon or night than a good musical concert. These are our favorites.

 The former Paul Masson Winery building forms the backdrop for the stage in a small, intimate venue where you're never far from the stage or performers.
 Panoramic Silicon Valley views add an extra treat.

-In the Mountain Winery guide, you'll find practical tips and some very important things you should know about it.
+You'll find practical tips and some very important things you should know in the Mountain Winery guide.

 08 of 11